-Name of CSO: Name of SMO/Desk Officer: State: LGEA (s) Covered: Date of Report:
+Name of CSO:

+Name of SMO/Desk Officer:

+State:

+LGEA (s) Covered:

+Date of Report:

 Period Covered by Report:

-This reporting template is generic and flexible.
+This reporting template is generic and flexib le.

-The report should be produced on a quarterly basis following each mentoring cycle.
+The report should be produced on a quarte rly basis following each mentoring cycle.

-Section 1 should be filled to report on the mentoring visit.
-Sections 2 and 3 should be filled with any advocacy activities or important meetings which have taken place within the quarter.
+Section 1 should be filled to report on the management of the dilution of the •

-The purpose of the report is for CSOs to keep track of progress of all CSO activities (CGP/mentoring, advocacy activities), AND to document evidence on which to base advocacy.
+The purpose of the report is for CSOs to kee (CGP/mentoring, advocacy activities), AND tadvocacy.

 SECTION 1: Mentoring Visits to Schools

 Number of schools included in report:

-Mentoring visit number:
+Mentoring visit focus

 Mentoring visit focus:

 Mentoring Visit Objectives

+workering viole espectives

+2.

 Key achievements towards visit objectives:

+3.

 Key challenges and issues arising from visit

-Solutions found to address challenges and recommendations for further action:
+4. Solutions found to address challenges and recommendations for further action: 5